Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

     23. Technological extremophilia:  5/5
     24. Stress/Boredom:  2/5 (Calm)
     25. Kind of person most protected:  Dumb but technophilic people.
-    26. Special categories:  Hypersmooth, Diversifying, Mind Control
+    26. Special categories:  Rehabilitative, Diversifying, Mind Control
     27. Conversion potential:  Unknown
 2. Telepathic Dust
 	1. Mechanism proposal:  As described, telepathic dust involves setting up the infrastructure to manufacture and distribute temporary clouds of empathy-dust across the public.
 It sets up ad-hoc transmissions between people in the area of effect so that they can feel each others' emotions and get a transient sense of one anothers' thoughts.
 It's a kind of super-tech toy for enhancing other kinds of play and encouraging people to trust each other.